-To use commercial composting services in Australia to dispose of your compostable nappies they have to be endorsed by composting Australia.
-However, even though compost Australia endorses a nappy, this doesn’t mean that they will accept your compostable nappies.
+To use commercial composting services in Australia to dispose of your compostable nappies, they must be endorsed by composting Australia.
+However, even though compost Australia supports a nappy, this doesn’t mean that they will accept your compostable nappies.

 I know this may not sound very straightforward, and believe me, you are right, as composting nappies appeared to be a complicated matter indeed.
 One of the main reasons why this matter is so complicated is because the nappies contain human waste.

-As a matter, in fact, some people are working very hard to make changes in the current challenges of disposing compostable nappies and depending on where you reside; there are opportunities for some people already.
-Still, for most, it could be challenging to find a commercials composters to dispose of compostable nappies indeed, which is a shame because these nappies will likely end up on landfill.
+Some people are working very hard to make changes in the current challenges of disposing of compostable nappies.
+Depending on where you reside, there are opportunities for some people already.
+Still, for most, it could be challenging to find commercials composters to dispose of compostable nappies indeed, which is a shame because these nappies will likely end up in landfills.

 Facts of Biodegradable nappies

 Biodegradable nappies are made from a percentage of plant-based material and have less plastic and chemicals than regular disposable nappies.
 Still, they contain a percentage of a synthetic material that will take an extended period to break down.

-As biodegradable nappies contain a percentage of unnatural matter, the eco nappies are not suitable for composting.
+As biodegradable nappies contain a percentage of unnatural matter, eco nappies are not suitable for composting.
 This could harm trees and plants, and the nappy plastic will take an extended period to break down.